Code66-2012/busapp/README.md

 python mysql-import.py
 </code>

-2. Also in screen, run:
+2. Either configure to run in a WSGI container, or also in screen, run:

 <code>
 python memcache-web-server.py